 - You feel faint, dizzy, confused, or drowsy.

 - You have been taking your blood pressure medicine but your pressure is higher than your provider says it should be.

 - You have questions or concerns about your condition or care.

 You may need any of the following:

-- Blood pressure medicine lowers your blood pressure.
+- Medicine may be used to help lower your blood pressure.
 Several kinds of medicines are available.
 Your healthcare provider will choose medicines based on the kind of hypertension you have.
-You may need more than one type of blood pressure medicine.
-Take your blood pressure medicine exactly as directed.
+You may need more than one type of medicine.
+Take the medicine exactly as directed.

 - Diuretics help decrease extra fluid that collects in your body.
 This will help lower your blood pressure.
 You may urinate more often while you take this medicine.

 - Cholesterol medicine helps lower your cholesterol level.
 A low cholesterol level helps prevent heart disease and makes it easier to control your blood pressure.